psychemedia/sin-eater-resources/resources/NQORG_origins_notes_queries.md

 The Athenaeum.
 October 20, 1849, p1052
 On Saturday, 3rd of November 1849, to be continued Weekly, and to be had, by order, of all Booksellers and Newsmen, No. I, price 3d., or Stamped, to go postage free, price 4d.

-NOTES and QUERIES A MEDIUM OF INTER-COMMUNICATION FOR LITERARY MEN
+NOTES AND QUERIES A MEDIUM OF INTER-COMMUNICATION FOR LITERARY MEN

 Among the many periodicals which issue from the press daily, weekly, monthly, or quarterly, there is not one especially intended for Men of Letters.
 "Literary Journals there are in abundance, many of them of the highest degree of merit, which in their Reviews and Announcements show the current sayings and doings of the literary world.
 There is not, however, one among them in which the Student may insert his queries in the hope of receiving satisfactory answers, or the Scholar print those minute facts met with in his reading, the value of which he so well knows, for the use of himself and his fellow-labourers in the wide field of letters.